Technological University, Panglong

 Technological University (Panglong) (နည်းပညာတက္ကသိုလ် (ပင်လုံ)) is located on Loilem-Nansang main road in Loilem District, Shan State, Myanmar.

 To establish as Government Technological College, GTC (Pinlon) in Loilem township, Southern Shan State, the construction of main building and workshop of building area 125952 sq.ft was implemented on 1 July 2002 with the permission of cabinet meeting which was opened it on 11 February 2003.
 The construction works were completely finished on 24 May 2004.
 It was opened as a Government Technological College (GTC) on 27 September 2002 and then upgraded as Technological University (Pinlon) on 20 January 2007 by the Government.
 Panglong Technological University Students' Union was established in 2018 with 12 members.

-Current Chairman- Nang Khaing Khin Khin khant.